#305

 I bake chicken and mushrooms

-stir ginger into my applesauce.
+stir ginger into

 I try to balance the darkness as